whitneyburton/portfolios/students/1701-back/jack_pincus/20170302-jack-pincus-m1.markdown

 ## Areas of Emphasis

 Coding in ruby to create IOT devices.
+I want to be able to make a product that solves an old problem in a new way.

 ## Self-Assessment Scores